 Memorial Day is a Federal Holiday marking those who have died serving in the Military.
 The holiday started in 1868 as Decoration Day.
 The intention then was to honor those who died in the Civil War by decorating their graves.

 The date was chosen as the last Monday in May likely due to the availability of flowers throughout the nation at that time.
-In 1971 the holiday became official.
+In 1971 the holiday became official in the eyes of the federal government.

 There is a significant difference in Memorial Day and Veteran’s Day.
 Veterans Day is a day to honor all who have served.
-There is a BIG difference between the two.
 Many Veterans do not like personal recognition on Memorial Day, for Memorial Day is a day to honor those who have died.
+There is a big difference in those days.

 Memorial Day can be a hard day for many veterans and family of veterans.
 It can mean many things I cannot begin to fully appreciate.
 It can be many things in general.
 But the basic issue often lies in the time frame the day falls into.
 The day has become the kick off of summer.